SDFIdk/skraafoto_frontend/src/README.md

 ## Javascript source

-Entry files for specific views are in the `views/` folder.
+Entry files for specific views' Javascripts are in the `views/` folder.

 ## CSS source